 {In Fig.~\ref{fig3}, we show the simulated GW standard sirens from ET and CE.
 In the left panel, we show the standard siren data points without Gaussian randomness, where the central value of the luminosity distance is calculated by the fiducial cosmological model.
-In the right panel, in order to reflect the fluctuations in measured values resulting from actual observations, we show the standard siren data points with Gaussian randomization (the central values are randomly chosen in the range of [$d_{\rm L}-\sigma_{d_{\rm L}}$, $d_{\rm L}+\sigma_{d_{\rm L}}$]).
-Note that we use the left-panel standard siren data to perform cosmological parameter estimation.
-We can clearly see that the measurement errors of $d_{\rm L}$ from CE are smaller than those from ET, because CE has a better sensitivity than ET.}
+In the right panel, in order to reflect the fluctuations in measured values resulting from actual observations, we show the standard siren data points with Gaussian randomization ({the central values are populated according to a Gaussian distribution with mean being $d_{\rm L}$ and standard deviation being $\sigma_{d_{\rm L}}$}). {In principle, the right panel is more representative of actual observational data, but the central values of $d_{\rm L}$ have no effect on determining the absolute errors of cosmological parameters.
+Therefore, we use the data points in the left panel to constrain the cosmological models, because this is more helpful in investigating how the parameter degeneracies are broken to improve measurement precisions of cosmological parameters.} We can clearly see that the measurement errors of $d_{\rm L}$ from CE are smaller than those from ET, because CE has a better sensitivity than ET.}